codewillclick/obparity/README.md

 * `listThings()`
 * `saveNewThing()`

 ... but not to `debugDatabase()`, since that sounds like something you don't need the client to see.
-(This should be configured server-object-side, but right now it's in the client source...
-Well, I'll get around to it.)

 Server-side `Looksie` would have access to everything _except_ `tieIntoDOM()`, which would only be declared in the client-side source.